-The PEA informs families about academic screener results and inform families about behavior screener results by:
+The PEA informs families about academic and behavior screener results, by:

-The PEA regularly informs families of progress monitoring results by:
+The PEA regularly informs families of progress monitoring results, by:

 Planning Partially Implemented Implemented Exemplary

-Families in the groups identified with success gaps are rarely informed , in language they can understand , of their child's screening and progress monitoring results for academic and behavioral skills.
+Families in the groups identified with success gaps are rarely informed, in language they can understand, of their child's screening and progress monitoring results for academic and behavioral skills.
 Families in the groups identified with success gaps are sometimes informed, in language they can understand, of their child's screening and progress monitoring results for academic and behavioral skills.
 Families in the groups identified with success gaps are usually informed, in language they can understand, of their child's screening and progress monitoring results for academic and behavioral skills.
 All families are always informed, in language they can understand, of their child's screening and progress monitoring results for academic and behavioral skills.

-SY2021-2022 Fall - - - -
+SY2022-2023 Fall

-SY2021-2022 Spring - - - -
+SY2022-2023 Spring

-SY2022-2023 Fall - - - -
+SY2023-2024 Fall

-SY2022-2023 Spring - - - -
+SY2023-2024 Spring

-SY2023-2024 Fall - - - -
+SY2024-2025 Fall

-SY2023-2024 Spring - - - -
+SY2024-2025 Spring